 Ecology drafted the revisions to requirements in S6 to apply to continuing Secondary Permittees.
-The term "New Secondary Permittees" refers to Secondary Permittees with coverage dates after August 1, 2013, the permit effective date.
-Special condition S6.A includes a statement that all the S6 requirements apply to New Secondary Permittees as modified by footnotes in S6.D.
+The term "New Secondary Permittees" from S1.D.1 refers to Secondary Permittees with coverage dates after August 1, 2013, the permit effective date.
+Special condition S6.A includes a statement that New Secondary Permittees must meet all the requirements as modified by the footnotes.
 New Secondary Permittees must follow all the applicable S6 requirements, and where requirements are modified by footnotes, they must follow the modified requirements and timelines.

-The implementation schedule for New Scondary Permittees presented in footnotes phases in the program requirments on the same timelines as those in the current (2007) permit cycle.
-The permit also refers to a schedule established as a condition of coverage by Ecology, which will be seveloped with the permittee applies for permit coverage.
+The implementation schedule for New Secondary Permittees presented in footnotes phases in the program requirements on the same timelines as those in the current (2007) permit term.
+The permit also refers to a schedule established as a condition of coverage by Ecology, which will be developed when the permittee applies for permit coverage.
 Ecology will tailor the implementation schedule to the specific entity, depending on the type of entity and the nature of the MS4.